banjtheman/twitter_algo_builder/README.md

 ##### Saving Algorithms

-To make your Algorithm resuable, you can save the output using the `save_algo` function in [algorithm.py](https://github.com/banjtheman/twitter_algo_builder/blob/main/algo_builder/algorithm.py#L50-L72)
+To make your Algorithm reusable, you can save the output using the `save_algo` function in [algorithm.py](https://github.com/banjtheman/twitter_algo_builder/blob/main/algo_builder/algorithm.py#L50-L72)

 ```python
 from algo_builder.algorithm import Algorithm